wagtail/wagtail/docs/topics/writing_templates.md

 Takes any `slug` as defined in a page's "Promote" tab and returns the URL for the matching Page.
 If multiple pages exist with the same slug, the page chosen is undetermined.

 Like `pageurl`, this will try to provide a relative link if possible, but will default to an absolute link if the Page is on a different Site.
-This is most useful when creating shared page furniture, for example top level navigation or site-wide links.
+This is most useful when creating shared page furniture, for example, top-level navigation or site-wide links.

 ```html+django
 {% load wagtailcore_tags %}